Fs77X/NNFS/README.md

 # NNFS
-Just a repo of my progress of following "Neural Networks From Sctach" By Harrison Kinsley and Daniel Kukieła
+Just a repo of my progress of following "Neural Networks From Scratch" By Harrison Kinsley and Daniel Kukieła